praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 # Add Adobe Analytics

-This tutorial implements the [Adobe Analytics extension](https://docs.adobelaunch.com/extension-reference/web/adobe-analytics-extension) and creates rules to send data to Adobe Analytics.
+This tutorial implements the [Adobe Analytics extension](https://docs.adobelaunch.com/extension-reference/web/adobe-analytics-extension) and creates rules to send data to [!DNL Adobe Analytics].
 [Adobe Analytics](https://marketing.adobe.com/resources/help/en_US/reference/) is an industry-leading solution that empowers you to understand your customers as people and steer your business with customer intelligence.

 ## Objectives

 At the end of this lesson, you will be able to:

-* Add the Adobe Analytics extension
+* Add the [!DNL Adobe Analytics] extension
 * Set global variables using the extension
 * Add the page view beacon
 * Add additional variables using rules
 * Add click-tracking and other event-based beacons
-* Add Analytics plugins
+* Add [!DNL Analytics] plugins

-There are many things that could be implemented for Analytics in Launch.
-This tutorial is not exhaustive, but should give you a solid overview of the main techniques you need for implementing Analytics on your own site.
+There are many things that could be implemented for [!DNL Analytics] in [!DNL Launch].
+This tutorial is not exhaustive, but should give you a solid overview of the main techniques you need for implementing [!DNL Analytics] on your own site.

 ## Prerequisites

-You should have already completed the tutorials in Configure Launch and Add the ID Service.
+You should have already completed the tutorials in Configure [!DNL Launch] and Add the ID Service.
 Additionally, you need at least one report suite ID and your tracking server.
 If you don't have a test/dev report suite that you can use for this tutorial, create one.
 If you are unsure how to do that, see [the documentation](https://marketing.adobe.com/resources/help/en_US/reference/new_report_suite.html).
-You can retrieve your tracking server from your current implementation, Adobe Consultant or Customer Care representative.
+You can retrieve your tracking server from your current implementation, [!DNL Adobe] Consultant or Customer Care representative.

 ## Add the Analytics Extension

-The Analytics extension consists of two main parts:
+The [!DNL Analytics] extension consists of two main parts:

 * The extension configuration, which manages the core AppMeasurement.js library settings and can set global variables
 * Rule actions to do the following:
   * Set Variables
   * Clear Variables
-  * Send the Analytics Beacon
+  * Send the [!DNL Analytics] Beacon
-* Go to **[!UICONTROL Extensions]** > **[!UICONTROL Catalog]** and locate the Adobe Analytics extension.
+* Go to **[!UICONTROL Extensions]** > **[!UICONTROL Catalog]** and locate the [!DNL Adobe Analytics] extension.
 * Click **[!UICONTROL Install]**.
-* Under **[!UICONTROL Library Management]** > **[!UICONTROL Report Suites]**, enter the report suite IDs you want to use with each Launch environment.
+* Under **[!UICONTROL Library Management]** > **[!UICONTROL Report Suites]**, enter the report suite IDs you want to use with each [!DNL Launch] environment.

   In this tutorial, you can use one report suite for all environments, but in production you would want to use separate report suites, as shown in the image below: